Hrutika-Patel-NEU/Online_Fashion_Retail_Management_System/README.md

 Lists products with the highest number of reviews and their average rating.

 --------
+## 🛠️ Standalone Procedures Overview

+The following SQL stored procedures have been created to support core system logic, enforce business rules, and ensure data integrity across key features:

+- `SP_APPLY_USER_TIER_DISCOUNT`
+  Calculates a discounted price for a user based on their user tier's discount rate.

+- `SP_CHECK_STOCK_BEFORE_ORDER`
+  Validates that the requested quantity of a product variation is available before proceeding with an order.

+- `SP_COLLAPSE_DUPLICATE_CART_ITEMS`
+  Consolidates duplicate shopping cart items by summing their quantities and removing extras.

+- `SP_ONE_REVIEW_PER_PRODUCT_USER`
+  Ensures that a user can only submit one review per product, raising an error if a review already exists.

+- `SP_REQUIRE_IMAGE_BEFORE_PUBLISH`
+  Blocks publishing of a product variation unless at least one image is attached.

+- `SP_UPDATE_STOCK_ON_ORDER`
+  Deducts stock quantity from a product variation upon ordering and updates the timestamp.

+- `SP_VERIFIED_BUYER_ONLY_REVIEW`
+  Allows only users who have purchased a product to submit a review, enforcing verified buyer logic.
+---
 ## 🛠️ Tools & Technologies

 - **Database**: Oracle SQL